Sub-National Ocean Accounts

 Cross-boundary issues

-Sub-national accounting areas inevitably encounter ecosystems, economic activities, and environmental flows that cross their boundaries.
+Sub-national accounting areas inevitably encounter ecosystems, economic activities, mobile environmental assets, and environmental flows that cross their boundaries.
 Compilers must establish conventions for handling these cross-boundary issues to ensure that sub-national accounts are internally consistent and that they aggregate correctly to national totals.

 Ecosystem assets spanning boundaries: When an ecosystem asset (e.g., a coral reef system or a mangrove forest) spans two sub-national accounting areas, the asset should be allocated to each area based on the physical extent within that area's boundary.
 This is conceptually straightforward for extent accounts (area in km2 within each jurisdiction) but more complex for condition accounts, where a single condition indicator may apply to the ecosystem as a whole rather than to the portion within each jurisdiction.
 The preferred approach is to compile condition indicators for the BSUs falling within each accounting area and to aggregate these to the accounting area level, recognising that the condition of a cross-boundary ecosystem may differ between the portions in different jurisdictions.

 Economic activities spanning boundaries: Enterprises may operate across multiple sub-national areas--a fishing fleet based in one province may harvest in waters managed by another.
-The SEEA CF and the 2025 SNA apply the residence principle, allocating economic activity to the area where the enterprise is resident.
+The SEEA CF and the 2025 SNA apply the residence principle, allocating economic activity to the area where the enterprise is resident[9].
 For sub-national accounts, this means that the gross value added of a fishing enterprise is allocated to the province where the enterprise is registered, even if fishing takes place in another province's waters.
-However, for accounts that measure physical extraction (fish catch by location), the activity should be recorded where it physically occurs.
-This distinction between residence-based economic accounts and territory-based physical accounts should be clearly documented (see TG-3.3 Economic Activity Relevant to the Ocean).
+Physical catch, however, is recorded where extraction physically occurs.
+This produces two sub-national records with different geographic logic for the same industry: residence-based GVA and territory-based catch.
+Compilers should clearly document which view appears in each account and dashboard product, and include a memo item recording the cross-boundary share to prevent users from inadvertently summing the two records as though they refer to the same province (see TG-3.3 Economic Activity Relevant to the Ocean).

 Ecosystem service flows across boundaries: Many marine ecosystem services benefit areas beyond the ecosystem's location.
 Coastal protection services from a mangrove forest in one municipality may protect infrastructure in an adjacent municipality.
 Carbon sequestration services benefit the global community.
-The SEEA EA allocates ecosystem service supply to the ecosystem type providing the service and use to the economic unit benefiting[5].
-For sub-national accounts, compilers should record supply in the accounting area where the ecosystem is located and use in the area where the beneficiary resides, with appropriate documentation of cross-boundary flows.
+For sub-national accounts, compilers should record supply in the accounting area where the ecosystem is located and use in the area where the beneficiary resides, following SEEA EA Chapter 7.
+For global-public-good services such as carbon sequestration and biodiversity option values, where the beneficiary is the global community rather than any identifiable sub-national unit, allocate the use side to a Rest of World column in the sub-national use table.
+This treatment mirrors the SEEA EA handling of carbon sequestration as a service with a Rest of World beneficiary and ensures that sub-national use accounts can be summed to national totals without generating spurious residuals (see TG-3.2 Flows from Environment to Economy)[10].

 3.2 Regionalisation of National Supply-Use Tables